Should I Include Relevant Coursework on My Resume?

 - Search Engine Optimization: Optimized 3 pages using tools including Page Optimizer Pro, Elementor, and Marketing 360

-- Web Publishing: Explored the WordPress, Wix, and Joomla! content management systems, and made at least one piece of content per CMS
+- Web Publishing: Became proficient in content management systems like WordPress, Wix, and Joomla!, and made at least one piece of content per CMS